ebuehrle/hpoc/README.md

 ## Running the experiments
 1. Clone the repository and `instantiate` a Julia environment.
 2. Run the experiments with `run_all.sh`.
-Results will be written to the `img` folder.
+Output will be written to the `img` folder.